Skip to Main Content

 Mortgage interest rates can vary substantially from lender to lender.
 This is due to differences in their pricing strategies, cost structures, margins and risk appetites.

 “Some lenders may specialize in certain types of borrowers and loans, which influences their pricing.
-Moreover, lender fees and costs like discount points — which is prepaid interest a borrower can purchase to lower their mortgage rate — can also alter your rate,” says Latham.
+Moreover, lender fees and costs like discount points can also alter your rate,” says Latham.

 The cost of originating mortgages includes tasks such as running a credit check, underwriting, performing a title search and completing the many other steps a lender must take to process a loan.
-“In setting prices, lenders have to look at the cost of origination and decide what margins they want above those costs,” says Jerry Selitto, advisor to the CEO of Better.com, an online mortgage lender.
+“In setting prices, lenders have to look at the cost of origination and decide what margins they want above those costs,” says Jerry Selitto, president of Better.com, an online mortgage lender.
 “The more efficient a manufacturer of mortgages can be, the more competitive they are on pricing.”

-Independent mortgage banks and mortgage subsidiaries of chartered banks lost an average of $301 on each loan they originated in 2022, down from an average profit of $2,339 per loan in 2021, according to the Mortgage Bankers Association’s (MBA) Annual Mortgage Bankers Performance Report.
+Independent mortgage banks and mortgage subsidiaries of chartered banks cost an average of $1,056 on each loan they originated in 2023, down from an average loss of $301 per loan in 2022, according to the Mortgage Bankers Association’s (MBA) latest Annual Mortgage Bankers Performance Report.

 Competition in the local market can make a difference here, too.
 “An area with higher competition between lenders leads to compressed margins and lower mortgage rates,” says Purohit.